The latest numbers on COVID-19 in Canada for Monday, Jan. 4, 2021

 There have been 1,547,298 tests completed.

-There were zero new reported deaths Sunday.
-Over the past seven days there have been a total of 40 new reported deaths.
-The seven-day rolling average of new reported deaths is six.
-The seven-day rolling average of the death rate is 0.11 per 100,000 people.
-The overall death rate is 17.77 per 100,000 people.
+There were 45 new reported deaths Monday.
+Over the past seven days there have been a total of 74 new reported deaths.
+The seven-day rolling average of new reported deaths is 11.
+The seven-day rolling average of the death rate is 0.21 per 100,000 people.
+The overall death rate is 18.65 per 100,000 people.

 There have been 962,565 tests completed.

-There were zero new cases Sunday.
-The rate of active cases is 9.79 per 100,000 people.
-Over the past seven days, there have been a total of four new cases.
+There was one new case Monday from 43 completed tests, for a positivity rate of 2.3 per cent.
+The rate of active cases is 12.24 per 100,000 people.
+Over the past seven days, there has been five new case.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 2.45 per 100,000 people.